tc39/notes/es8/2017-09/sept-27.md

 MS: So you're changing how exec works?

-JHD: No, exec doesn’t change. match and exec work differently.
+JHD: No, exec doesn't change. match and exec work differently.
 I'll file a few github issues to chat about.
 I may or may not come back in November for Stage 2.
 Any other concerns?

 #### Conclusion/Resolution